 Another key point is whether the new deferred action program is one that grants deferral to a whole class of people, or merely provides for DHS to make a case-by-case decision on the applicants.
 OLC is very clear in saying that only a case-by-case approach can be valid.
 It defends the new program, saying "The guarantee of individualized, case-by-case review helps avoid potential concerns that, in establishing such eligibility criteria, the Executive is attempting to rewrite the law by defining new categories of aliens who are automatically entitled to particular immigration relief."
 Unfortunately, the OLC's evaluation takes at face value the claim that each application will receive a thorough review.
-The Obama administration has estimated that as many as 4.1 million people may apply for deferred action, a far greater number than DHS has ever had to deal with, and a number which is likely to swamp the Department's ability to check out each one.
-Adding the necessary resources to carry out an effective case-by-case review would require an appropriation by Congress, and without such an appropriation, the review process is likely to be a worthless farce.
+The Obama administration has estimated that as many as 4.1 million people may apply for deferred action, a far greater number that DHS has ever had to deal with, and a number which is likely to swamp the Department's ability to check out each one.
+Adding the necessary resources to carry out an effective case-by-case review process is likely to be a worthless farce.
 Asking for an appropriation would also expose the fact that this program does not have the support of Congress, and is in fact a rewriting of the law by the President in the face of Congressional refusal.
-Furthermore, it is clear from the statements of President Obama that the purpose of the program is to be fully inclusive.
-Looking for reasons to reject an application would run counter to that intention.